projectblacklight/blacklight_range_limit/README.md

 ## Integrating with Hyrax

-If you are using an application based on the [Hyrax](https://github.com/samvera/hyrax) engine, there is some additional customization required to get this gem up and running.
-You will need to create a new initializer within
+If you are using an application based on the [Hyrax](https://github.com/samvera/hyrax) engine, there is some additional customization that is needed to get the range limit code into the proper 'SearchBuilder' class to get this gem running.
+You can create a new initializer within
 `config/initializers/` that injects the `BlackLightRangeLimit::RangeLimitBuilder` into your CatalogController.
 ```ruby
 Rails.application.config.to_prepare do